-Studies particular texts in their historical, philosophical and social contexts.
-Students will practice using evidence from those various contexts to sharpen their sense of how literary works steer the reader toward conclusions about the value of the world each text presumes for itself.
-Readings will be drawn from more than one genre within a particular historical period.
+3 cr Studies texts focusing on the Latino/a experience in the Studies particular texts in their historical, philosophical United States.
+Considers the history of immigration, and social contexts.
+Students will practice using evidence assimilation, resistance and bi-lingualism which have from those various contexts to sharpen their sense of how marked writers placing their vision within the frame of literary works steer the reader toward conclusions about Latino/a history; it will pay particular attention to how the value of the world each text presumes for itself.
+Readsuch texts set forth a Latino/a experience as both part of ings will be drawn from more than one genre within a and as also distinct from other cultural strands in the particular historical period.
+United States.
+Includes such writers as Villareal, Ro-

-ENGL 381 African American Literature
+ENGL 381 African American Literature 3 cr